‘Deeply concerning’: AGs in Mass., NH warn residents of unprecedented healthcare data breach

 “This data breach is deeply concerning.
 Thousands of healthcare providers, pharmacies, and insurers rely on Change Healthcare’s services, making the exposure of sensitive health and personal data to cybercriminals a significant threat to public trust and security.
 Despite the magnitude of this breach, the delay in notifying affected individuals is unacceptable.
 Alongside my counterparts from across the country, I have called upon UnitedHealth Group to take swift and meaningful action to protect those impacted and prevent future breaches,” Formella said in a statement.
 “In the meantime, it is crucial that individuals remain vigilant and monitor any suspicious activity related to their medical or financial information.
 We will continue to advocate for consumer rights and hold accountable those responsible for this breach.”

-Change is now offering all New Hampshire residents who believe they may have been impacted free credit monitoring and identity theft protections for two years:
+Change is now offering all Massachusetts and New Hampshire residents who believe they may have been impacted free credit monitoring and identity theft protections for two years:

 - For information visit Change Healthcare Consumer support page - UnitedHealth Group.